-The 17th Seasplash festival will be taking place in Sibenik, 18th to 21st July 2019.
+The 21st – and last – Seasplash Festival will be taking place in Sibenik, 20th to 23rd July 2023.

 About Seasplash Festival

 For something a little different to many of the festivals featured in this section, why not try Seasplash?
-Now in its seventeenth year (you read that right – that makes it Croatia’s longest running festival), this ‘dance and lifestyle’ event will take place over four days in 2019.
+Now in its twenty-first year (you read that right – that makes it Croatia’s longest-running festival), this ‘dance and lifestyle’ event will take place over four days in 2023.
 Seasplash is surely unique in the mixture of acts and genres it brings together – reggae, ska, jungle, drum ‘n’ bass, dubstep and electro, to name just a few!

-There will also be plenty of additional extras (a bazaar, workshops, chill out zones, boat parties, cultural and sports activities) for you to enjoy!
-Oh, and there’s free camping (although limited availability) included in the ticket price!
+There will also be plenty of additional extras (a bazaar, workshops, chill-out zones, boat parties, and cultural and sports activities) for you to enjoy.
+Oh, and there is free camping (although there is limited availability) included in the ticket price!

 Tickets for the Seasplash Festival